-It is best to do your initial testing of your survey prior to adding any logic to your survey.
-It is much easier to make dependent text changes and move questions and pages around prior to adding logic.
-It is just plain easier!
+Ideally you’ll do your initial testing prior to adding any logic.
+It sounds like an extraneous step, but if you find errors after your logic is in place you may have to rebuild it anyway.
+It’s much easier to make dependent text changes and move questions and pages around prior to adding logic.

 Tip Two: Have Stakeholders Take your Survey

-Hopefully, by the time your online survey is complete, your stakeholders have been along for the ride, helping you develop your survey goal and objectives, as well as brainstorming the questions that you will be using.
+Hopefully by the time your online survey is complete your stakeholders have been along for most of the ride, helping you develop your survey goal and objectives and brainstorming the questions that you will be asking.

-Now that you have designed and built your survey, it is time to re-engage your stakeholders to make sure that this is the survey that you all had in mind when you started the process.
+Now that you have designed and built your survey, it’s time to re-engage your stakeholders to make sure that the final result lines up with the survey that you all had in mind when you started the process.

-Stakeholders, and well just about everyone has lots of things on their mind these days, so before sending them the survey to take as a test run, make sure to remind them of your survey goal and the actionable results that you are hoping to derive from this survey.
+Stakeholders may have forgotten some of your early planning meetings, so before sending them the survey to take as a test run, make sure to remind them of your survey goal and the actionable results that you are hoping to derive from this survey.

-Caution: This will be a time when stakeholders will request to have more questions added to your survey.
+Caution: This is often a time when stakeholders will request to have more questions added to your survey.
 Be strong.
 Only add questions that are inline with your survey goal and will lead to actionable results!

 Tip Three: Have Someone Outside the Project Take your Survey

-Now there are often limitations on which people you can share your surveys with due to security and privacy issues, but if possible try to find someone who is not familiar with your survey to review it.
-It is best to find some folks that have no exposure to your project at all.
-This will give a fresh perspective on your survey and give you a feeling for how your respondents will view the survey.
+It’s best to find some test respondents that have no exposure to your project at all.
+This will give a fresh perspective on your survey and give you a feeling for how your “real” respondents will view the survey.

-Their feedback can be especially helpful in deciphering confusing language, and or identifying questions without viable answer option for all respondents.
+Feedback from these unbiased test users can be especially helpful in deciphering confusing language or identifying questions without applicable answer option for all respondents.

-Most online survey tools provide you with an estimate of how long it will take to complete your survey, but it is just an estimate.
-If I am going to promote that length of time that it will take to complete my survey, I want to be confident in the number that I am presenting.
+Most online survey tools provide you with an estimate of how long it will take to complete your survey, but keep in mind that it’s just an estimate.

 Tip Five: Test in Multiple Browsers

-If you know your target audience well, you may be able to predict which browser they will be using, but you just never know.
+If you know your target audience well, you may be able to predict which browser they will be using, but in reality you can’t be completely sure.
 It is best to test in multiple browsers to guarantee that respondents get the best survey experience and are able to navigate properly through your survey.

 Tip Seven: Set Aside Time for Testing, Fixing and Re-testing

 All this testing might sound like it will take quite a bit of time.
-Well, it does take time, but not that much time!
-Just be prepared to do it!
+Well, it does take time, but be prepared to do it!
 It is important to set aside time in your market research plan for all types of testing.